 For those of you who are watching your pennies on your trip to Oaxaca, you’ll want to know the cheapest mode of transport to get there in the first place.
 As with most travel in Mexico, the most budget-friendly option is to take the bus.

-Wth buses there’s not just one flat fare.
-There are multiple options depending on how comfortable you want to be.
-Since it’s a seven hour-ish journey, you may want to splash out a little bit.
-In general, however, you’ll be looking to pay a minimum of $30 USD for a bus ride between Mexico City and Oaxaca.
+Since it’s a seven-hour-ish journey, you may want to splash out a little bit.
+In general, you’ll be looking to pay a minimum of $48 USD for a bus ride between Mexico City and Oaxaca.
 Unless you book well in advance and find the special promotions, then you can find tickets for around $20 USD if you’re lucky.

-But if you’re not spending time in Mexico City at all, and you’re arriving by plane, it’s a good idea to take a look online to see the price of a flight from here to Oaxaca on your travel dates.
+If you’re not spending time in Mexico City at all and you’re arriving by plane, it’s a good idea to take a look online to see the price of a flight from here to Oaxaca on your travel dates.
 This could actually work out being the cheapest option, but prices vary and change.

 Whatever mode of transport you decide to take, one thing is for sure: book ahead.
 You can book ADO buses online, which is a particularly good idea if your travel dates coincide with a local holiday (which you may not necessarily know about if you go to buy a ticket on the day).